Graduation & Commencement

 Receiving your diploma

-Diplomas will be mailed to you over the summer once all your evaluations are turned in by faculty and your degree is certified, assuming all holds and charges have been reconciled.
+Diplomas will be mailed to you once all your evaluations are turned in by faculty and your degree is certified, assuming all holds and charges have been reconciled.
 Deans will contact faculty with overdue evaluations to make sure they are turned in.

 Also, your diploma and academic record will correctly reflect your BA, BS, or BAS, regardless of how it may have been listed in the commencement virtual diploma.